ddc-java/ddc-day/formatting.md

 ## Abbreviations

-All but the most widely known abbreviations (e.g. HTML) should be defined on first use, with the definition in italics.
-In addition, kramdown abbreviation syntax should be used to associate the definition (as tooltip text) with the abbreviation.
-The kramdown abbreviation syntax is
+All but the most widely known abbreviations (e.g. HTML) should be defined _on first use,_ with the definition in italics; this definition should only appear once in the module, unless the module includes a glossary.
+In addition, a Markdown abbreviation should be defined, in every page that uses the abbreviation, to associate the definition (as tooltip text) with the abbreviation.
+The abbreviation syntax supported by the kramdown parser is

 ```text
 *[abbreviation]: definition
 ```

-For example, we could have this Markdown:
+For example, we could write this Markdown:

 ```text
 *[MVC]: Model-View-Controller